What is osteoarthritis of the shoulder?

 - Stopping smoking.

 - Regular exercise focusing on strengthening and stretching the shoulder.
 Increasing general aerobic exercises such as brisk walking, cycling or swimming have also been shown to help.
+We have included some below for you to try:

 - Self Refer to see a physiotherapist.